TurtleBreathe/EmployeeProjectActivity/README.md

   * Ensure you have the necessary permissions to read and write to the CSV file.
 3. **Run the Application:**
   * Navigate to the project directory.
-  * Compile the Java files using a command like javac *.java.
-  * Run the application with java Main.
+  * Run the application with 'java Main'.
 4. **Interact with the Menu:**
   * Follow the on-screen menu options to perform various actions, such as adding, updating, or displaying employee activities.
   * To save changes and exit, select the "Save & Exit" option.